tiffanyadu/100-days-of-code/log.md

 **Today's Progress**: Finished reading YDKJS: Scope & Closures!

 **Thoughts:** Didn't have enough time to do any coding today, but hopefully I can make up for it when I get back from NYC.

+### Day 11: February 11, 2017

+**Today's Progress**: Read Chapter 1 of YDKJS: This & Object Prototypes.
+Also did a bit more styling on the portfolio page.

+**Thoughts:** I didn't get much coding done today either since I'm flying out to NYC for a quick vacation.
+Unfortunately, I think I need to take a break from this while I'm there since it will be difficult to find time to work on anything.
+I will do my best to make up for it when I get back home though!

+### Day 12: February 18, 2017

+**Today's Progress**: Worked on styling my portfolio page again.
+Styled the typography and buttons with hover animation.
+Also adjusted the spacing between elements.

+**Thoughts:** Took a longer break than I wanted to.
+I caught a terrible cold on my last day in NYC and am still not feeling great, but wanted to get back on this.
+Feels good to be coding again, finally!

+### Day 13: February 19, 2017

+**Today's Progress**: Continued working on the portfolio page.
+Started styling the navigation and coded a full-cover background image with transparent overlay.

+**Thoughts:** I was having problems with Brackets so now I'm trying out Sublime Text.
+Feeling quite slow as I'm getting familiar with Sublime, but also I really miss having that Live Preview feature.
+Anyways, just plugging along on the styling.
+Next step is figuring out how to make the navbar fixed on scroll!